julman99/jesync/README.md

 - Continue developing the JUnit tests
 - Improve protocol parsing engine, detect errors and provide feedback
 - Develop the Java JESync Client driver
-- Test on several Linux, Mac and Windows distributions
+- Test on Windows servers
 - Test and profile on high concurrency environments.
 - Develop drivers for other languages than PHP and Java
-- Maybe convert it to a maven project?

-1.0 Release date is expected to be somewhere in mid-july or august 2012.

 ##4.
-Dependencies
-- [Netty](http://netty.io/) (included in lib/ directory)

-##5.
 Drivers
 - [PHP](https://github.com/julman99/JESync-php)